snaplet/docs-old/docs/getting-started/06-cli-restore.md

 In the example above, both the user and city table in the public schema would be refreshed, and nothing else.

-Note that, the default schema is assumed to be public, so you don’t need to specify a schema for tables that exist in public (i.e: `snaplet restore —data-only —tables=city`)
+Note that, the default schema is assumed to be public, so you don’t need to specify a schema for tables that exist in public (i.e: `snaplet restore --data-only --tables=city`)